the-turing-way/the-turing-way/book/website/reproducible-research/rdm.md

 (rr-rdm-useful)=
 ## Why This is Useful

-- Managing your data allows you to always find your data and ensure the quality of scientific practice.
+- {ref}`Managing your data <rr-rdm-storage-organisation>` allows you to always find your data and ensure the quality of scientific practice.
-- Storing your data properly and and backing-up regularly prevents data loss.
+- {ref}`Storing your data properly <rr-rdm-storage>` and and backing-up regularly prevents data loss.
 - It can help with {ref}`recognition <cm-citable-orcid>` for all research outputs.
-- It stimulates **collaboration** with others, who will find it easier to understand and reuse your data.
+- It stimulates **collaboration** with others, who will find it easier to {ref}`understand and reuse your data <rr-rdm-metadata>`.
-- RDM is cost/time efficient, as you will always be able to find and use your data.
+- RDM is cost/time efficient, especially if {ref}`shared publicly <rr-rdm-sharing>`, as you will always be able to find and use your data.